 Federal and state laws also prohibit employers from punishing job applicants and employees for asserting their rights to participate in "protected activity."
 Such activity may include:

-When an employee participates in a complaint process, he or she is protected from retaliation under all circumstances.
-Some of the acts on the part of an employer that could be considered retaliatory include giving an employee a poor performance evaluation as retaliation; transferring an employee to a less desirable position; physically or verbally abusing the employee; making verbal or physical threats; and spreading false rumors about the individual.
+When an employee participates in a complaint process, they are protected from retaliation under all circumstances.
+Some of the acts on the part of an employer that could be considered retaliatory include:

 What Actions Can You Take?

-If you're not sure what your next step should be, speak with a Kingsley and Kingsley employment attorney via a free consultation.
+If you're not sure what your next step should be, then speak with an employment law attorney at Kingsley and Kingsley.
 Many people do not need to hire an attorney, but, if you are not sure, it makes sense to have your questions answered by an experienced, licensed legal professional.